tparchman/GAIN_summer2022/day3_HPC/pronghorn_guide.md

 ## logging into pronghorn

-Connecting to pronghorn is most usefully accomplished using ssh:
+Connecting to pronghorn is most usefully accomplished using `ssh`:

     $ ssh username@pronghorn.rc.unr.edu